 Here is how you can cultivate resilience and always bounce back from failure:

 Don’t internalize the feeling—it was the plan or project that failed, not you.
 Detach your self-esteem from the situation; you cannot let failure affect you in a way that causes you to shrink away from challenges later on.

 Leaders tend to blame themselves, but instead of wallowing in self-pity, display fortitude and strength.
 This project may have failed, but have enough faith in your ideas to know that the next one will not.

 Your perspective changes—and feelings of frustration and regret alleviate—when you look at the failed situation analytically.
 By studying the situation, taking the information and learning from it, you are prepared to apply and incorporate that newfound insight into your next project.

 Broaden your mind, and use cool logic to approach any inconvenience.
 This will always ensure that emotion and reason are kept apart, which allows you to work out a solution in a rational way.

 Instead of fearing failure, relish it.
 Understand that failed projects are signposts guiding you along the right path.
 Until the incorrect method is pointed out and separated, you can’t determine what the correct method is.
 Failure is never final; it is simply feedback.
 It helps you recognize where you had erred and teaches you to reconcile your past mistakes.

 Good leaders are determined, and a small dose of failure can never keep them from moving ahead with speed, precision and clarity.
-Learn from your mistake, and adapt to new experiences.
+Learn from your mistakes, and adapt to new experiences.